 Nepal will not learn from other countries mistakes so it’s up to the end-user considering to volunteer in country to consider the potential damage they seem to be doing (source).

 If you visit Nepal today the restaurants are profiting from volunteers who like to eat out.
 Weekends are busy in Thamel and in the Kathmandu clubs too.
 However ask a local souvenir shop owner how business is and he’ll tell you no one is buying.
 Volunteers usually only buy before leaving and by then they’ve figured out where the wholesalers are.

-Likewise hotels are only at 50% for this first tourist season.
 Volunteers stay in apartments, houses or home-stays.
 The listings of apartments and accommodation in Kathmandu is overrun with volunteers looking for pristine housing at premium prices.
 Then there are volunteers looking for dirt cheap accommodation … the same one’s that locals are looking for.
 The same locals in need of housing.
 The cost of renting has sky rocketed since the earthquake.
 Again, think about the homeless since the earthquake who can’t afford these high rents.

 Here’s another thing to consider.
 These volunteers are spending money in places where most of the wealthy have businesses.
 Landlords, wholesalers, volunteer agencies etc. While there is a trickle down effect it’s marginal.
 Meanwhile, tourism numbers look to be on the rise by this volunteer influx and I guarantee there will be inflated tourism figures released next month due to this (source).

 One must realistically look at the damage “pay-to-volunteers” cause vs the benefits (source).
 At the very least there needs to be national regulatory body overseeing volunteers in Nepal … but it’s Nepal so the chances of that happening are very slim.
 There is some hope though as volunteers in other parts of the world understand the shortfalls (source).